Johan-Ruiz/anomaly-detection-topological-data-analysis/_posts/2020-06-25-introduction.md

   - Bottleneck Distance
 - The model

-To getthe main document click in <a href="https://github.com/Johan-Ruiz/anomaly-detection-topological-data-analysis/files/5287294/TesisArticle.3.pdf" download>here</a>.
+To get the main document click in <a href="https://github.com/Johan-Ruiz/anomaly-detection-topological-data-analysis/files/5287294/TesisArticle.3.pdf" download>here</a>.